PiyushJT/Clip-Sync/README.md

 1. Open the backend directory in Intellij IDEA.
 2. Run the application:
-    - Open the `MainApplication` class.
+    - Open the `ClipsyncApplication` file.
     - Click the green play button to run the application.

 ### 2. Android Setup